saymrwulf/openssl/notes.md

-2022-11-03T02:41:00 - Implementing approach from a new paper read last night (openssl) 2022-11-03T19:40:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl) 2022-11-18T02:27:00 - Refactor for clarity, might break a few tests though (openssl)
+2022-11-03T02:41:00 - Implementing approach from a new paper read last night (openssl) 2022-11-03T19:40:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl) 2022-11-18T02:27:00 - Refactor for clarity, might break a few tests though (openssl) 2022-11-18T21:48:00 - Quick fix, referencing a known issue from the official repo (openssl)